PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ### Enable Secure Boot After Flash Encryption is Enabled

 You can follow [this procedure](https://github.com/PBearson/ESP32_Secure_Boot_Tutorial) to enable secure boot even after flash encryption already enabled.
-There is no need to disable flash encryption as long as the DOWNLOAD_DL_ENCRYPT eFuse is set to 0.
+There is no need to disable flash encryption as long as the DISABLE_DL_ENCRYPT eFuse is set to 0.

 ### espefuse.py
 ```